Table of Contents

 - 3. Cash

 - 4. Stocks

 - Make Sure Your Money Goes to a Good Place

-There are dozens, if not hundreds of wonderful military charities dedicated to making the lives of servicemembers, veterans, and their family members or survivors, a little brighter.
+There are dozens, if not hundreds of wonderful military charities dedicated to making the lives of service members, veterans, and their family members or survivors, a little brighter.
 Many veterans have given more than we as a nation could ever rightfully ask.
-And it’s great to be able to give back to our veteran community and show the we appreciate the sacrifices they have made.
+And it’s great to be able to give back to our veteran community and show them we appreciate the sacrifices they have made.

 We don’t need to cover all the scams and fraudulent military charities out there.
 This has been done by many sites, including this example of a man who took almost $2 million in cash as a “retirement” for his work (among other high valued perks) and this person who bilked unsuspecting donors out of over $100 million over seven years.

 Our goal is to show you how you can protect yourself when giving to military or veteran charities, and ensure that your intended recipients receive the bulk of your gift.